gini/gini-switch-sdk-android/documentation/pages/configuration.rst

 Mandatory Configurations
 ========================

-There are four parameters that have to be provided during the constructor call of the builder.
+There are four parameters that have to be provided during the init call of the SDK

 #.
 A Context
 #.
 Your client ID